naturalis/arise-sequencing-nanopore/README.md

 Due to the high error rate (which might be lowered by using an improved basecaller) demultiplexing by index/primer sequence probably is not the best option (though other programms, e.g. ONTbarcoder, seem to use the same approach).
 Another option might be to try to cluster the sequences a priori.
-This was tried using 'make OTU table' and minimum abundance of 3 reads (using DADA2 and Vsearch clustering methods on [Galaxy](https://galaxy.naturalis.nl/)), for Test_all.fastq as well as for insect.fastq, marine.fastq or fungi.fastq, to no avail.
+This was tried using 'make OTU table' with minimum abundance set to 3 reads (using DADA2 and Vsearch clustering methods on [Galaxy](https://galaxy.naturalis.nl/)), for Test_all.fastq as well as for insect.fastq, marine.fastq or fungi.fastq, to no avail.